News

 Structure

 This course consists of two weekly lectures and one tutorial.
-The lectures take place Mondays from 10:00 m.c.t. – 12:00, and Tuesdays from 12:00 c.t. – 14:00 (see below) at E1 3, Lecture Hall III (0.03.1).
+The lectures take place Mondays from 10:00 m.c.t. – 12:00, and Tuesdays from 12:00 c.t. – 14:00 (see below) at E1 3, Lecture Hall III (0.03.1) starting from 8.
+April.

-For the tutorial, we offer two dates: Either Thursdays or Fridays 10:00 – 12:00 in seminar room SR 014 (Thursdays) or SR 015 (Fridays) both in building E1 3.
+For the tutorial, we offer two dates: Either Thursdays or Fridays 10:00 – 12:00 in seminar room SR 014 (Thursdays) or SR 015 (Fridays) both in building E1 3 starting from 17th April.

-There will be weekly homework, which consists two parts: Part 1 (recommended) and Part 2 (advanced).
+There will be weekly homework, which consists two parts: Part 1 (basic) and Part 2 (advanced).
 Homework submission is voluntary.
 Upon submission, Part 1 will be corrected and returned to you.
 Sample solutions will be provided for Part 2.
 In the tutorial, we will discuss last week's homework and answer questions.

 Requirements